 2. Increased pressure on the bottom line

-Despite construction revenues increasing in 2019, net profits in the industry remain slim.
+Although construction revenues have been increasing in previous years, net profits in the industry are slim.

-According to Deloitte, construction earnings before interest and tax (EBIT) account for 5.5% of a company’s sales, which leaves little wiggle room when it comes to unplanned expenses.
+According to Deloitte, construction earnings before interest and tax (EBIT) account for 5.5% of a company’s sales.
+This leaves little wiggle room when it comes to unplanned expenses.

 “Construction companies need to look long and hard for ways to drive a better bottom line.”